One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 A tool that deserves its own mention is a Brayer.
 I strongly believe every Cricut user should have a brayer on hand.
 A brayer allows you to press down your material, sort of like a small rolling pin and really get it stuck onto the adhesive.

-NOTE: A ton of these are sets which offer the best value if you are going to purchase multiple tools.
-However, most tools are sold individually.
-Just see one tool that you want?
-Click here to see all of the tools offered.
+NOTE: Most of these come in sets which offer the best value if you are going to purchase multiple tools.
+However, most tools are also sold individually, so you can purchase just what you need.

 Materials are up next on my must-have Cricut accessories list.
 I recommend starting with simple materials when you’re learning how to use your Cricut machine.